geocar/qsalt/README.md

 however on OSX this doesn't work, so you can use [qsalt.q](qsalt.q) as a workaround.

+##Public Key Authenticated Encryption

+Generate (public;private) keypair:

+    alice:.qsalt.pkey`
+    bob:.qsalt.pkey`

+Alice creates a ciphertext message for Bob:

+    message:.qsalt.pencrypt[(.qsalt.nonce`;"this is secret");bob 0;alice 1]

+Bob decodes the ciphertext message:

+    "c"$.qsalt.pdecrypt[message;alice 0;bob 1]

+If the ciphertext has been corrupted or was not created by Alice, then null will be returned.

+##Public Key Signatures

+Generate (public;private) keypair:

+    alice:.qsalt.newkey`
+    bob:.qsalt.newkey`

+Alice signs a message for Bob.
+Note that the message is not encrypted.

+    message:.qsalt.sign["this is verified";alice 1]

+Bob then verifies the signature:

+    "c"$.qsalt.verify[message;alice 0]

+If the signature is invalid, then null will be returned.

+##Secret Key Authenticated Encryption

+There are several ways to generate a secret key; it can be any 32 random bytes:

+    secret:.qsalt.random32`

+Encrypting a message requires a nonce; this nonce must not be reused:

+    message:.qsalt.sencrypt[(.qsalt.nonce`;"this is also secret");secret]

+Decrypting the message also verifies it:

+    "c"$.qsalt.sdecrypt[message;secret]

+If the message was altered, then null will be returned.

+##Hashing

+Calculates the SHA512 hash of a string/bytearray:

+    .qsalt.hash "whatever"

+##Comparing Strings

+`.qsalt.cmp16` and `.qsalt.cmp32` are constant-time comparison functions and should be used for comparing byte-strings.

+    .qsalt.cmp16["this is sixteen!";"this is sixteen!"]
+    .qsalt.cmp16["this is sixteen!";"somethinginvalid"]

 # Building
 The makefile assumes kdb/q is installed in `$HOME/q` and that you have the [C bindings](http://kx.com/q/d/c.htm) installed in `$HOME/q/c`: